 What are gender statistics

-Data are collected and presented disaggregated by sex as a primary and overall classification;
+(a) Data are collected and presented by sex as a primary and overall classification;

-Data collection methods take into account stereotypes and social and cultural factors that may induce gender biases in the data.
+(d) Data collection methods take into account stereotypes and social and cultural factors that may induce gender bias in the data.

 Gender statistics are more than data disaggregated by sex.
-The characteristics above are useful in differentiating between sex-disaggregated statistics (the first requirement in the list above) and gender statistics (incorporating all four requirements).
+The characteristics listed above are useful in differentiating between sex-disaggregated statistics (the first requirement in the list above) and gender statistics (which incorporate all four requirements).
 Sex-disaggregated statistics are simply data collected and tabulated separately for women and men.
-Having data by sex does not guarantee, for example, that data collection instruments involved in data production were conceived to reflect gender roles, relations and inequalities in society (United Nations Statistics Division, 2001a).
-Furthermore, some statistics that incorporate a gender perspective are not necessarily statistics presented disaggregated by sex.
-For example, national accounts statistics incorporating a gender perspective take into account both women’s and men’s contribution to all social and economic areas, including unpaid work.
+Disaggregating data by sex does not guarantee, for example, that the data collection instruments involved in the data production were conceived to reflect gender roles, relations and inequalities in society (United Nations, 2001a).
+Furthermore, some statistics that incorporate a gender perspective are not necessarily disaggregated by sex.
+For example, national accounts statistics that incorporate a gender perspective take into account both women’s and men’s contribution to all social and economic areas, including unpaid work.

-Confusion between “sex” and “gender” still persists among producers and users of statistics (United Nations Statistics Division, 2001a; United Nations, 2002; Corner, 2003; UNECE and the World Bank Institute, 2010).
+Confusion between “sex” and “gender” still persists among producers and users of statistics (United Nations, 2001a, 2002; Corner, 2003; UNECE, and World Bank Institute, 2010).
 The word “sex” refers to biological differences between women and men.
-Biological differences are fixed and unchangeable and do not vary across cultures and overtime.
-“Gender” refers to socially-constructed differences in attributes and opportunities associated with being female or male and to the social interactions and relationships between women and men.
-Gender determines what is expected, allowed and valued in a woman or a man in a given context.
-In most societies, there are differences and inequalities between women and men in roles and responsibilities assigned, activities undertaken, access to and control over resources, as well as decision-making opportunities.
-These differences and inequalities between the sexes are shaped over by the history of social relations, and change over time and across cultures.
+Biological differences are fixed and unchangeable and do not vary across cultures or over time.
+“Gender”, meanwhile, refers to socially-constructed differences in the attributes and opportunities associated with being female or male and to social interactions and relationships between women and men.
+Gender determines what is expected, allowed and valued in a woman or man in a given context.
+In most societies, there are differences and inequalities between women and men in terms of roles and responsibilities assigned, activities undertaken, access to and control over resources and decision-making opportunities.
+These differences and inequalities between the sexes are shaped by the history of social relations and change over time and across cultures.

 Gender statistics should not be equated with women’s statistics.
-The understanding of gender statistics, their uses and users has changed over time (Hedman et al, 1996; Corner, 2003).
-Initial work focused on producing statistics on women, in the context where many countries were collecting data by sex, but most of the data were analysed and/or made available to the users as totals, without the possibility of differentiating between women and men.
-The demand for data and indicators on women came from women’s organizations and women’s advocates, who needed statistics to support new policies and programmes oriented toward reducing the disadvantages of women.
-Since then, however, the focus has shifted from “women only” to “women and men” both in terms of statistics and in terms of policies.
-In terms of statistics, it became clear that the situation of women could be adequately described and analysed only by comparison to men.
-In addition, statisticians have recognized that improvement is needed in statistics on men as well (Hedman et al, 1996).
-Specific issues related to men’s lives – such as harmful use of drinking and smoking, greater risk of accidents or other injuries, or access to paid paternity leave – have been increasingly taken into account and covered by gender statistics.
-In terms of policies, the change of focus from women to gender has been based on the recognition that isolating women’s concerns from mainstream development policies and strategies has have a limited impact, and that paying more attention to the roles and responsibilities of both women and men and their interrelationships can further improve the effectiveness of policies.
+The understanding of gender statistics, their uses and their users has changed over time (Hedman, Perucci and Sundström, 1996; Corner, 2003).
+Initial work focused on producing statistics on women, in the context where many countries were collecting data by sex, but most of the data were analysed and/or made available to users as totals, without the possibility of differentiating between women and men.
+The demand for data and indicators on women came from women’s organizations and women’s advocates, who needed statistics to support new policies and programmes oriented towards reducing the disadvantages faced by women.
+Since then, however, the focus has shifted from “women only” to “women and men”, both in terms of statistics and in terms of policies.
+In terms of statistics, it became clear that the situation of women could be adequately described and analysed only by comparing it to that of men.
+In addition, statisticians have recognized that improvement is also needed in the area of statistics on men.
+(Hedman, Perucci and Sundström, 1996).
+Specific issues related to men’s lives, such as harmful levels of drinking and smoking, greater risk of accidents or injuries and access to paid paternity leave, have increasingly been taken into account and covered by gender statistics.
+In terms of policies, the change of focus from women to gender stemmed from a recognition that isolating women’s concerns from mainstream development policies and strategies limits the impact of such policies and strategies whereas paying more attention to the roles and responsibilities of both women and men and their interrelationships can make policies and strategies more effective.